 5 VCE School-assessed Tasks

-This section applies to the School-assessed Tasks for the following Units 3–4 studies:
+The information provided here applies to the School-assessed Tasks for the following Unit 3–4 studies:

 - Art (AR03)